Project-MONAI/tutorials/federated_learning/nvflare/README.md

 - `demo_figs` is a folder containing all refered example figures in the notebooks.
 - `spleen_example` is the experiment config folder.
 Some of the experiment related hyperparameters are set in `spleen_example/config/config_train.json`.
 You may need to modify `download_dataset` and some other parameters.
 Please check the doc strings in `spleen_example/config/train_configer.py` for more details.
-- `build_environment.sh` is the script to build the docker image and do provision.
+- `build_docker_provision.sh` is the script to build the docker image and do provision.
 - `docker_files` is a folder containing all files to build the docker image.
 - `expr_files` is a folder containing all files to be used for the experiment.